dekoder/secframe/content/redforest/phase1/paws/paws_admin_ou/_index.md

 ### Sub OUs under Groups, Tier 1, Workstations and User Accounts {#subsous}

-{{% notice info %}}
-I will be collapsing the admin OU for the next chart.
-For reference on the admin ou, please click on the box in the chart.
-{{% /notice %}}

 #### Top Level OU: Groups Sub OUs {#grpsous}

 Groups OU Sub OUs Name | Description | Created with the following code: